MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-calling-code-from-vba-in-a-visual-basic-project.md

 ---
-title: "Walkthrough: Call code from VBA in VB project (Visual Studio)"
+title: Call code from VBA in a Visual Basic project in Visual Studio
 description: Call a method in a document-level customization for Microsoft Office Excel from Visual Basic for Applications (VBA) code in the Excel workbook.
 titleSuffix: ""
 ms.date: "02/02/2017"